 Psychological impacts of your home

 Since the home is the place where a person is most open and vulnerable, every design choice is likely to have a distinct psychological impact on one’s subconscious.
 The components of one’s visual field, therefore, should be carefully curated to encourage prosperity and happiness.

 While some symbols like Phoenix symbolizing fame & reputation may seem far-fetched, Jung’s Psychology of the collective unconscious reveals that there are common symbols shared by all human beings.

 There’s a reason why the image of a snake or a spider triggers fear even in children, even when they have had no prior contact

-Considering that, putting up image of a mountain in an office seems, instead of a superstition, a psychologically-aware choice.
+Considering that, putting up an image of a mountain in an office seems, instead of a superstition, a psychologically-aware choice.

-Cranking doors must be fixed, for the same reason that graffiti should be removed from public places.
+Cranking doors must be fixed, for the same reason, that graffiti should be removed from public places.
 This subtle but consistent presence of lack of order and negligence may inadvertently creep into other aspects of living.

-Different emotions are conducive of different kinds of work.
+Different emotions are conducive to different kinds of work.
 Thus, an image of a pair of swans may be appropriate for a bedroom but clearly not a good backdrop for a business meeting.
 The key to designing a ‘positive’ place is this: ensure that the interior space evokes the same emotions that are required of the activities within the space.

 Popular myths about Vastu Shastra